bng94/discord-features-handler/docs/setup/commands-file.md

 module.exports = {
 	name: 'ping',  //name of command when using <prefix>ping
-	description: 'Ping Pong Command!', // description of command
+	description: 'Ping Pong Command!', // description of command /**
-	aliases: ['p'],  // aliases of command
-	guildOnly: true,  // guild command only?
-	/**
-	* @property {Number} permissions
-	* Permission Level of the command:
-	* 0 = Any User
-        * 5 = Server Owner
-        * 10 = Bot Owner
-        * The permission level can be set and changed by updating the config.js file **/
-	permissions: 0,
-	minArgs: 0,   // minimum arguments required to execute command
-	usage: '',  // example of how to use / call the command /**
      * Defines what the prefix command does,
      *
+     * note for v3.1.0 or later:
-   * note as of v3.1.0, execute property has backward compatibility to run prefix commands until v4.0.0 */ executePrefix(message, args, client) {
+     * execute property has backward compatibility to run prefix commands */ executePrefix(message, args, client) {
 		return message.channel.send({ content: 'Pong.'});
 	},